D3AtHAdD3r/Neural-Network-learning/README.md

 #Branches:
-1. Master: A feedforward neural network to classify handwritten digits (0–9) from the MNIST dataset.(Heavily commented code).
+1. Master: A feedforward neural network to classify handwritten digits (0â€“9) from the MNIST dataset.(Heavily commented code).
+2. master-restructured-1.0: Neuron centric design, with added layer class.